Man United stroll into Europa League last 16

 Modibo Sagnan hit the woodwork for Sociedad with a close-range header shortly after the break before United substitute Axel Tuanzebe had a goal disallowed for Victor Lindelof's foul on Jon Bautista.

-Fernandes made way for Rashford at the interval but United largely went through the motions in the second half as they kept the visitors at bay, with striker Anthony Martial enduring another frustrating evening.
+Fernandes made way for Rashford at the interval but United largely went through the motions in the second half as they sat back and kept the visitors at bay.

+The home team's substitute Shola Shoretire became the youngest United player to feature in European competition at the age of 17 and 23 days when he came on for Mason Greenwood in the 76th minute.

+"Shola has got some skills and attributes we think will make him a very good player here," Solskjaer said.
+"A platform tonight, just 15 minutes, something to build upon."

 (Writing by Zoran Milosavljevic; Editing by Ed Osmond)